-- 1. justify underlying forms - 2. state the relevant generalizations - 3. provide formal description of these generalizations - 4. justify any rule orderings or constraint rankings - 5. illustrate your points with well-chosen examples, derivation tables or OT tableaus
+- 1. justify underlying forms

+- 2. state the relevant generalizations

+- 3. provide formal description of these generalizations

+- 4. justify constraint rankings

+- 5. illustrate your points with well-chosen examples and OT tableaus

 It will be helpful to organize your essay around individual phenomenon.
 In the formal part, try to interleave presentation of the data with analysis.